webix-hub/docs/data/desktop/carousel.md

 {{sample 26_carousel/01_init.html}}

-Normally, component configuration is stored separately while **cols/rows** property contains an array of corresponding variables.
+Normally, component configuration is stored separately while **cols/rows** contain an array of corresponding variables.
 It makes code clear and easy to read.

 ###Navigation Area